jmbannon/ytdl-sub/docs/source/config_reference/plugins.rst

   Supports ``yt-dlp`` and ``ffmpeg``. ``yt-dlp`` will convert files within yt-dlp whereas ``ffmpeg`` specifies it will be converted using a custom command specified with ``ffmpeg_post_process_args``.
 Defaults to ``yt-dlp``.

+``enable``

+:expected type: Optional[OverridesFormatter]
+:description:
+  Can typically be left undefined to always default to enable.
+For preset convenience, this field can be set using an override variable to easily toggle whether this plugin is enabled or not via Boolean.

 ``ffmpeg_post_process_args``